Available with TimeHero Pro!

 - Check order to make sure details are correct

 - Package product

 Each of these tasks need to happen in order; you can't package the product until you find it.
 And this is a process you'll need to repeat many times.
 So it's perfect for a template!
 Like this:

 Every time you create a project using this template, the tasks will schedule in order.
 Let's dive into how we set this up.

 When you create an account, you'll find templates are already in your team's templates for you to try.
 One of these, A guide for templates, is a handy reference for using templates.
 The other three are example templates for how to structure your templates.

-From your left menu bar, click the Templates icon.
+From your left menu bar, under the Work section, click the Templates tab.

 Here you will find your team's templates.
 Anyone you invite to your team will also be able to view and edit these templates.
 You can assign tasks in the template to other team members, and whenever you use that template the task will always assign to the team member you choose.
 The default assignee is the Project creator.
 This means that TimeHero will assign the task to whomever launches the template.

 Click + Add template to create a new template.
 Give the template a name, then click CREATE.